grpc/grpc-java/COMPILING.md

 codegen, the build can skip it.
 To skip, create the file `<project-root>/gradle.properties` and add `skipCodegen=true`.

+Some parts of grpc-java depend on Android.
+Since many Java developers don't have the Android SDK installed and don't need to run or modify the Android components, the build can skip it.
+To skip, create the file `<project-root>/gradle.properties` and add `skipAndroid=true`.

 Then, to build, run:
 ```
 $ ./gradlew build